Hisham9995/Credit_Risk_Analysis/README.md

 ![Naive](https://user-images.githubusercontent.com/82621077/130371761-12a3b2cf-b9c1-4979-8c54-8a6dc36dd6a6.png)

-Naive Random Oversampling results: Our balanced accuracy test it 68%, the precision for the high_risk has a very low positivity at 1% and the recall is 68%
+# 6-Naive Random Oversampling results: Our balanced accuracy test it 68%, the precision for the high_risk has a very low positivity at 1% and the recall is 68%